-PhD and PhD by Research Publications degree program candidates receive Part II reports after the meeting of the Graduate and Research Committee.
+PhD and PhD by Research Publications degree program candidates receive notification of decision after the meeting of the Graduate and Research Committee.

 The decisions of the Graduate and Research Committee must be provided to the Graduate and Research Administrator as soon as possible and certainly no later than twenty-one (21) days before the date of graduation.